Ave-Wat/osv-w22/README.md

+# Final Project Readme
-# The features from your proposal that you successfully implemented
+## The features from your proposal that you successfully implemented
 We attempted to complete a swap space feature in order to give the illusion of a larger memory space.

-# Any non-functional features you attempted to implement
+## Any non-functional features you attempted to implement
 Creation of a swap space
     Writing pages into the swap space if memory is full Reading pages from swap space into memory when an access to that page is made.

-# The files you added or modified, and how they relate to the features above
+## The files you added or modified, and how they relate to the features above
 Files modified:
 * `fs.h`:
     * This is where we declare a pointer to our swap space(swpfile) and last_swp_index, which stores the next available spot within our swap space that can be written to.